OrHasan/Bite_Buddy_Bot/README.md

 **Python**: The primary programming language used for the bot.
 **pyTelegramBotAPI**: A Python wrapper for the Telegram Bot API.
 **MongoDB**: Used for storing user data and food history.
-**Google Search Results API**: Used for fetching food information.
+**Nutritionix API**: Used for fetching food information.

 ## Usage
 **Start the bot**: Send /start to the bot to see the main menu.
-**Add Food**: Select "Add_Food" from the menu and enter the food item you have eaten.
+**Add Food**: Select "Add Food" from the menu and enter the food item you have eaten.
-**Generate Report**: Select "Generate_Report" and choose the type of report you want to generate.
+**Generate Report**: Select "Generate Report" and choose the type of report you want to generate.
-**View Eaten Food**: Select "Show_eaten_food" and enter the date to view the food items eaten on that date.
+**Generate Chart**: Select "Generate Chart" and choose the type of chart you want to generate.
+**Get Food Info**: Select "Get Food Info" and enter a food that you want to view its nutrition values.
+**Ask AI**: Select "Ask AI" to get motivations or advices from an AI.

 ## Instructions for Developers
 ### Prerequisites